kazimuth/phd/PROJECT_PROPOSAL.md

 Other mathematicians may be convinced *that* the proof is correct, simply by its being written in a proof assistant.
 Surprisingly, though, looking at its source code will not tell them much about how it works, at least without in-depth study.
 This makes it harder to establish trust within the mathematical community.
 Results that have only been checked by computer, such as the Four-Color theorem, are widely mistrusted, and much effort has been made to find fully human-checkable proofs of the same.

-To summarize: a lot of very nice formalism is going on.
-However, most of it is inaccessible to most everybody.
+To summarize: a lot of very nice algebra is going on.
+However, most of it is inaccessible to almost everybody.

 It would be nice to think that exposition alone could solve this problem.
-However, for people who actually need to use mathematics, exposition alone is not enough.
-To truly communicate a mathematical result, not only the *what* must be communicated, but also the *how*, and at least some of the *why*.
-Someone studying mathematics can't just memorize it by rote: they have enact it themselves.
+However, for people who actually need to use algebra, exposition alone is not enough.
+To truly communicate an algebraic result, not only the *what* must be communicated, but also the *how*, and at least a little of the *why*.
+Someone studying algebra can't just memorize it by rote: they have enact it themselves.
 To quote a [physics educator](https://worrydream.com/refs/Hestenes_2002_-_Reforming_the_Mathematical_Language_of_Physics.pdf):

 > **Conceptual learning is a creative act.**
 > This is the crux of the so-called constructivist revolution in education, most